 We currently primarily ship to the continental US and Canada.
 However, we have also shipped to over 15 other countries in Europe, Asia, Latin America and the Middle East.
 Some of these countries already have a shipping cost assigned at Checkout.
 Otherwise, contact us at [email protected] and we will provide you with a shipping estimate.
 The BlumSafe ships in two boxes and one of them (the safe itself) is heavy – over 60 pounds, so shipping internationally could cost several hundred dollars.
 But if you are willing to incur that cost, we would be happy to ship it to you.

-Shipping is free in the continental United States on all orders over $100.
-To check shipping for less expensive orders in the continental U.S., add the item(s) you want to your cart.
-In the “Shipping” box on the shopping cart page, click on “Calculate Shipping” and enter the state and zip code of the address you will be shipping to, and click “calculate”.
+To check shipping in the continental U.S. and Canada add the item(s) you want to your cart.
+In the “Shipping” box on the shopping cart page, click on “Calculate Shipping” and enter the state (or province for Canada) and zip code of the address you will be shipping to, and click “calculate”.

-For orders outside the U.S., please contact us at email@example.com, and we will provide a shipping quote.
+For orders outside the U.S. and Canada please contact us at [email protected], and we will provide a shipping quote.

 The status of your order can also be looked up online on our Order Status page.

 Yes, products on the website are usually in stock and ready to ship from our warehouse in the continental United States.
 “Sold out” items are marked with an “Available by” date.